GongLongDong/ChineseOrigin/ying/geu.en.md

 Thus, the sound, geu , carrys the concept, result.

-> The words 因果 - the cause and the result
+> The words 因果 means the cause and the result

 1. In Mardarin, pronounced，yīn guǒ/yin1 guo3
 2. In Wu dialect, pronounced, ying1 geu3